kgroveshok/z80-homebrew/DEV-DIARY.md

 Z80 Home Brew Micro-computer Project - Dev Diary
 ------------------------------------------------

-3rd July 2025
+7th July 2025
 -------------

-* DONE Fixed -> adding extra spaces.
-Push/pop of wrong reg pair
+* DONE Added emulation of EEPROM storage to PicoSPINet.
+A single common bank testing with

+* TODO Add command to select between common or node PicoSPINet storage banks
+* TODO Add command to select different banks of common or node PicoSPINet storage banks

 * TODO need words to report on hardware e.g. screen dims
 * TODO bl word causing reboot only on z80, not doing it in cpm